enthought/terraform-modules/managedRepository/README.md

 ## Known weaknesses

-Until the next terraform release this module is susceptible to the looping through lists for user memberships problem.
+* Until the next terraform release this module is susceptible to the looping through lists for user memberships problem.
+* topic names must be lower case.
+The error thrown does not indicate this is the problem.